Terms of Service

 1. Service Description

 1.1 What Fairmark does.
-Fairmark is a property-tax grievance service.
-For a single residential property, for the current assessment cycle, we prepare and file Form RP-524 (Complaint on Real Property Assessment) with the homeowner's local Board of Assessment Review ("BAR") as the homeowner's authorized non-attorney representative.
-You sign one document — a Letter of Authorization that designates Fairmark as your representative.
-Using that authorization, we prepare, sign as your designated representative, and file the RP-524 and a comparable-sales evidence packet on your behalf.
-We file on the written record; we do not represent you at an in-person BAR hearing.
-If your BAR requires a personal appearance, we will notify you so you can attend.
+Fairmark is a non-attorney property-tax appeal representation service.
+For a single residential property, for the current assessment cycle, we prepare and file a Gwinnett County, Georgia property-tax appeal (Form PT-311-A) with the county Board of Assessors as the homeowner's designated agent under O.C.G.A. § 48-5-311.
+You sign one document — a Letter of Authorization that designates Fairmark as your agent and representative.
+Using that authorization, we prepare, sign as your designated agent, and file the appeal and a supporting evidence packet on your behalf.
+Where the Board of Assessors does not resolve the appeal to a satisfactory value, the appeal proceeds to the county Board of Equalization ("BOE"), and we continue to represent you on the written record at the BOE level.
+We file and present on the written record; we do not represent you at an in-person hearing.
+If the Board of Assessors or BOE requires a personal appearance, we will notify you so you can attend.

 1.2 Statutory authority for non-attorney services.
-Our preparation and filing services are explicitly authorized under Real Property Tax Law §524(3), which permits property owners to designate non-attorney representatives in writing to file a grievance complaint.
-We rely on the homeowner's written designation in the RP-524 packet as our authority to file.
-Analogous non-attorney authorization statutes apply in other states we serve; the controlling statute for your filing is recited on the authorization page you sign.
+Our preparation and filing services are explicitly authorized under O.C.G.A. § 48-5-311, which permits a property owner to designate, in writing, an agent or representative to file and pursue a property-tax appeal.
+We rely on the homeowner's written designation on the PT-311-A appeal and the Letter of Authorization as our authority to file.
+The controlling statute for your filing is recited on the authorization page you sign.

 1.3 What is included.

-• (a) Eligibility pre-screen based on comparable sales, assessor data, and BAR-published guidance;
+• (a) Eligibility pre-screen based on assessment uniformity, the owner's arms-length purchase price where available, assessor data, and published appeal guidance;

-• (b) Preparation of Form RP-524 (or the state-equivalent grievance form) populated with your property data, comparable-sales analysis, and a recommended assessment value;
+• (b) Preparation of Form PT-311-A populated with your property data, valuation and uniformity analysis, and a recommended fair-market value;

-• (c) Assembly of a comparable-sales evidence packet keyed to BAR review standards;
+• (c) Assembly of an evidence packet keyed to Georgia appeal review standards;

-• (d) Written authorization page identifying Fairmark as your non-attorney representative for the BAR filing;
+• (d) Written authorization page designating Fairmark as your agent and representative for the appeal under O.C.G.A. § 48-5-311;

-• (e) Filing the completed packet with your BAR — through the BAR's portal or by U.S. certified mail (via Lob);
+• (e) Filing the completed appeal with the Gwinnett County Board of Assessors — through the county's portal or by U.S. certified mail (via Lob);

-• (f) Receiving BAR correspondence on your behalf and reporting status to you;
+• (g) Receiving county and board correspondence on your behalf and reporting status to you;

 1.4 What Fairmark does NOT do.
-Fairmark does not (a) provide legal advice; (b) provide tax advice; (c) prepare tax returns; (d) represent you in court; (e) handle Small Claims Assessment Review ("SCAR") petitions, Article 7 tax certiorari proceedings, or any other court-level review; (f) contest assessments on commercial, industrial, agricultural, or multi-unit (5+) properties; or (g) contest prior-year assessments outside the currently open grievance window.
+Fairmark does not (a) provide legal advice; (b) provide tax advice; (c) prepare tax returns; (d) represent you in court; (e) handle an appeal to the Superior Court of Gwinnett County or any other court-level review; (f) contest assessments on commercial, industrial, agricultural, or multi-unit (5+) properties; or (g) contest prior-year assessments outside the currently open appeal window.

 1.5 If your case requires court review.
-If the BAR denies your grievance and pursuing the matter further requires SCAR, an Article 7 proceeding, or any other court-level review, Fairmark will close your case and you will need to engage your own attorney.
+If the Board of Equalization does not reduce your assessment and pursuing the matter further requires an appeal to the Superior Court of Gwinnett County or any other court-level review, Fairmark will close your case and you will need to engage your own licensed attorney, because Superior Court review requires an attorney.
 Fairmark does not refer attorneys, does not receive referral fees, and is not your agent for court proceedings.

 2. Fees and Charging Event

 2.2 Contingency fee — 25% of first-year tax savings.
-Our entire fee is 25% of your first-year property-tax savings attributable to the BAR-ordered assessment reduction.
+Our entire fee is 25% of your first-year property-tax savings attributable to the assessment reduction obtained through the appeal.
 This is a one-time charge.
 There are no recurring fees, no renewal charges, and no second-year contingency on the same reduction.

 2.4 How "savings" is calculated.

-Savings = (Prior Assessed Value − New Assessed Value) × Effective Tax Rate × 1 year
+Savings = (Prior Assessed Value − New Assessed Value) × Effective Millage Rate × 1 year

-Where (a) "Prior Assessed Value" is the assessed value on the tentative roll that we appealed from; (b) "New Assessed Value" is the value in the BAR's formal written determination; and (c) "Effective Tax Rate" is your municipality's combined effective tax rate (county + town/city + school + special districts) as published for the grievance year.
-Our fee is 25% of that one-year savings figure, capped at the one-year savings amount itself (i.e., we never charge for years beyond year one of the reduction).
+Where (a) "Prior Assessed Value" is the assessed value (40% of fair-market value under Georgia law) on the assessment notice we appealed from; (b) "New Assessed Value" is the assessed value reflected in the Board of Assessors' amended notice, the BOE decision, or the written settlement establishing the reduction; and (c) "Effective Millage Rate" is the combined effective millage rate (county + school + city + special districts, expressed per $1,000 of assessed value) applicable to your property as published for the appeal year, after accounting for exemptions that reduce or eliminate the tax impact of the reduction for your specific property — for example, a homestead Value Offset Exemption (which freezes the county-portion taxable base) or a senior school-tax exemption such as L5A (which can reduce school-portion savings to zero).
+If an exemption means part of the assessment reduction produces no actual tax savings for you, that part is excluded from "Savings" and from our fee.
+Our fee is 25% of that one-year, exemption-adjusted savings figure, capped at the one-year savings amount itself (i.e., we never charge for years beyond year one of the reduction).

 2.5 Card on file via Stripe SetupIntent.
 At signup we collect a payment method using Stripe's SetupIntent flow. $0 is charged at that time.
 Your card is tokenized by Stripe and stored on file.
 When the Charging Event occurs, we charge the saved payment method off-session, in accordance with Stripe's merchant terms and the off-session merchant-initiated transaction (MIT) authorization that you confirm at SetupIntent confirmation.
 By confirming the SetupIntent at signup, you authorize Fairmark to charge the saved payment method, off-session, in the amount of 25% of your first-year tax savings, when and only when the Charging Event occurs.